 When in doubt, speak to an attorney about your rights and obligations in a specific situation.
 In the meantime, here are five common bike laws you should know:

 If you are partially at fault for your bicycle accident because you broke a bicycle law, don’t panic.
 As long as the courts assign 50% or less of fault to you, you could still recover for your damages.Your state may be a modified comparative negligence state, which allows the plaintiff to share fault for an accident and still receive partial compensation.
-Call an injury attorney for advice.
+Contact our Salt Lake City bicycle accident lawyers or the Mesquite bicycle accident lawyers to help you get the compensation you deserve.